nino-b/Namaste-React/assignments/episode02/notes.md

 To make sure, that our project is compatible to older versions of browsers, we need to take several steps:

-- In package.json file, we need to add "browserslist" property, that will take array of browsers as an argument ( ["last 2 Chrome version", "last 2 Firefox version"]) / "browserslist": ["last 2 version"].
+- In package.json file, we need to add "browserslist" property, that will take an array of browsers as an argument ( ["last 2 Chrome version", "last 2 Firefox version"]) / "browserslist": ["last 2 version"].
 This means that our code will definitely work in those versions of browsers and it might or might not work in rest of the browsers (so, it does not mean that it won't work in rest of the browsers).
 - To check how many users have those versions of browsers: https://browserslist.dev/?q=bGFzdCAyIHZlcnNpb25z